federicomenaquintero/gnome-online-coc/gnome-code-of-conduct-committee-procedures.md

 For example: "$COMMUNITY does not condone $BEHAVIOR. $BEHAVIOR violates the GNOME Code of Conduct.
 We take harassment seriously and respond to reports of it quickly and firmly."

-If the incident has been dealt with at the event, it may be appropriate to make a short announcement at the next plenary, something like: "<thing> happened.
+If the incident has been dealt with at the event, it may be appropriate to make a short announcement at the next plenary, something like: "$thing happened.
 This was a violation of our policy.
 We apologize for this.
-We have taken <action>.
-This is a good time for all attendees to review our policy at <location>.
-If anyone would like to discuss this further they can <contact us somehow>."
+We have taken $action.
+This is a good time for all attendees to review our policy at $location.
+If anyone would like to discuss this further they can $contact_us_somehow."

 ## Transparency reports